OpenCDSS/cdss-rest-services-examples/examples/javascript/README.md

 ----
 ## JavaScript Example Arguments
 The separate html files listed in the Folder Structure above are each their own examples for linking JavaScript code to the HydroBase REST Services.
-The arguments for each one are a little different and are as follows:
+In each, there are variables that, when assigned a value, act as the arguments given to the HyrdoBase query.
+These variables don't need to be used as is, obviously.
+They could also be assigned with an `<input>` tag and dealt with a `<button>`, etc. They are mainly there to show what the corresponding JavaScript id will look for.
+The arguments for each one are as follows:

-### Telemetry Station 15 Minute Raw Data
+### Telemetry Station 15 Minute Raw and Day Data
-Parameters for the index-telemetry-station-15min html file:
+The following parameters are taken by both the index-telemetry-station-15min and index-telemetry-station-day html files:

 Parameter | Description | Default
 --------- | ----------- | -------